archo5/sgscript/readme.txt

 - 8 data types (with some space for extensions): null, bool, int, real, string, function, C function, object
 - tests & benchmark
-	* testing framework is in main.c;
+	* testing framework is in ext/sgstest.c => bin/sgstest
-	* execute "bin/SGScript[.exe] tests/!!mandelbrot.txt" to run the benchmark
+	* execute "bin/sgsvm bench/bench.sgs" to run the benchmark

 development:
 - I work on it when I feel like it